mgwalker/mudz.me/sides/Tahdig.md

 ## Directions

-In a large saucepan bring water with salt to a boil.
-Add rice and boil 10 minutes.
-In a colander, drain the rice and rinse under warm water.
+In a large saucepan, combine the water and salt, and bring to a biol.
+Add the rice and boil for 10 minutes.
+Drain the rice through a colander and rinse under warm water.

-In a 2- to 3-quart nonstick saucepan melt butter.
-Spoon rice over butter and cover pan with a kitchen towel and a heavy lid.
-Fold edges of towel up over lid and cook rice over moderately low heat until tender and a crust forms on bottom, 30 to 35 minutes.
+Melt the butter in a medium nonstick saucepan over medium heat.
+Spoon the rice over the butter, wrap a clean kitchen towel around the lid of the pan, and cover.
+Cook the rice over moderately low heat until it is tender and a crust forms on the bottom, 30 to 35 minutes.
+Turn off the heat and allow to steam, covered, for another 5 minutes.

-Spoon loose rice onto a platter and dip bottom of pan in a large bowl of cold water 30 seconds to loosen tah-dig.
-Remove tah-dig and serve over rice.
+Gently spoon the loose rice onto a platter, then dip the bottom of the pan in a large bowl of cold water for 30 seconds to loosen the tahdig.
+Carefully emove the tahdig and place on top of the rice.
+Serve immediately.